 Jordan Peterson is burdened by the impossible oppression of actually having a job.

+It turns out that this is a cautionary tale.
 When his employer requested that he address all students in class with the requisite courtesy customary of students, even if some prefer the singular they, Peterson took profound exception and flipped a proverbial table.
 Refusing to yield to pressure to extend the same courtesy to others that he presumably expects for himself, Peterson went on a defiant rampage declaring loudly and publicly:

 “I’m not going to cede linguistic territory to post-modernist neo-Marxists” .